The Look in Brief

-Trousdale Turner Correctional Facility (Photo: Tennessee Department of Corrections)
+Trousdale Turner Correctional Facility, which is managed by CoreCivic.
+(Photo: Tennessee Department of Corrections)

 One issue keeps Tennessee Department of Corrections Commissioner Tony Parker up at night: the prison staffing crisis.
 Correctional officers currently have a vacancy rate of 44 percent in Tennessee.
 The department finished the 20-21 fiscal year with a hiring decline of 38 percent.
 The officers that Parker does have are working on weekends and their days off to fill the shifts.